Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab1.md

 In this task, you will create a sensitivity label to protect the data.

+**Note**: You can find complete steps on how to create sensitivity label in the next lab.

 1. Navigate to the labels section to create a label which you want to apply to your data.

    ![Picture 1](../media/Purview_Label_01.png)